Augusta University is an affirmative action/equal opportunity educational institution

 and an assessment of the motivation and personal qualities of the applicant deemed

-the third academic year, the DCG will be accepting up to 10 percent of students from out of state.
+The DCG will be accepting up to 10 percent of students from out-of-state and eligible international

 For more information, please see our pages dedicated to: